Neha21mishra/ShopEase/README.md

-# spring-boot-react-ecommerce-app
+# ShopEase
-ShopEase- An eCommerce application based on the microservices architecture built using Spring Boot and ReactJS.
+An eCommerce application based on the microservices architecture built using Spring Boot and ReactJS.

 **FEATURES**